 Meet Your Instructor: Chi Muoi Lo

 At the age of 10, Chi discovered his love for acting.
 By the ninth grade, Chi knew that acting was in his blood, and he entered the High School for the Creative and Performing Arts as a drama major.
 At Temple University, he was a theater major but grew restless after one year and decided to accept a full scholarship from San Francisco’s esteemed American Conservatory Theater (A.C.T.).
 It was unprecedented for an eighteen year old to be accepted to the Master’s program there.
 By the age of 20, Chi had studied with 64 acting teachers.
+For over 30 years now, Chi has been acting, writing, directing, producing, and managing (see some of his acting work here).

 Chi Muoi Lo is the owner of the production company, Black Hawk Entertainment and the CEO of the talent management company Allen Edelman Management.